mistakia/nano-community/docs/introduction/misconceptions.md

 ### There is no incentive to run a node

 Those familiar with Nakamoto Consensus (i.e. Bitcoin) mistakenly believe that an incentive is a requirement for all distributed ledger designs.
-It is only a requirement for Nakamoto Consensus, which is based on a synchronous blockchain.
+Nakamoto Consensus is based on a synchronous blockchain with block producers and therefore relies on fees and/or a block reward to secure the network.

 Nano does not use a synchronous blockchain and therefore does not need to incentivize the network to compete to produce blocks and secure the network.
 Not having an incentive has major advantages, as it enables the following to coexist: